M4 carbine: Performance

 The M4 carbine has been used for close quarters operations where the M16 would be too long and bulky to use effectively.
 It has been a compact, light, customizable, and accurate weapon.
 Like other firearms, failure to properly maintain the M4 can result in malfunctions.
 This became apparent as it saw continued use in the sandy environments of Iraq and Afghanistan.
 Despite this, in post-combat surveys, 94% of soldiers rated the M4 as an effective weapons system.

-Early feedback

-By late 2002, 89% of U.S. troops reported they were confident with the M4, but they had a range of problems.
-34% of users said the handguards rattled and became excessively hot when firing, and 15% had trouble zeroing the M68 Close Combat Optic.
-35% added barber brushes and 24% added dental picks to their cleaning kits.
-There were many malfunctions, including 20% of users experiencing a double feed, 15% experiencing feeding jams, and 13% saying that feeding problems were caused by magazines.
-20% of users were dissatisfied with weapon maintenance.
-Some had trouble locking the magazine into the weapon and having to chamber a round in order to lock the magazine.
-Soldiers also asked for a larger round to be able to kill targets with one shot.
-New optics and handguards made usage of the M4 easier, and good weapon maintenance reduced the number of misfeeds.